-In this new series, the Shared Value Initiative will speak with global leaders who are driving shared value strategy within their organizations.
-The following leaders all shared their perspectives at the Shared Value Leadership Summit: Investing in Prosperity on May 13-14, 2014 in New York.
+In this series, we spoke with global leaders who are driving shared value strategy within their organizations.
+The following leaders shared their perspectives at the 2015 Shared Value Leadership Summit.
+Register for the 2016 Summit | May 10-11 in New York.